ZesaHG/ProcMem/README.md

 ## Installation

 Use the package manager [cargo](https://doc.rust-lang.org/cargo/) to install ProcMem (cargo add proc_mem).
-Or add: "proc_mem = VERSION" into your Cargo.toml file.
+Or copy the newest version number from [crates.io](https://crates.io/crates/proc_mem) and paste into your Cargo.toml file.

 ## Usage